1.289-339-3464

 Could there be a non-pharmacological alternative to pain management when dealing with post-operative pain?
 A recent paper published in the journal of Pain Medicine went about checking the usefulness of Mindfulness Based Cognitive Therapy (MBCT) in treating post-op pain.
 22 individuals who have had their knees replaced were matched with a similar cohort.
 First group got four weeks of mindfulness training.
 Both groups were assessed at baseline, at six weeks, and three-and-six-month period post-surgery.

-Since mindfulness has been found be effective in tamping down the tendency to catastrophize, non-judgemental attention to pain could be helpful in the reduced perception of pain.
+Since mindfulness has been found be effective in tamping down the tendency to catastrophize, non-judgmental attention to painful sensations could be helpful in the reduced perception of pain.

 chronic pain, knee pain, knee replacement and mindfulness, pain medicine